Trent Schools

 Sharing our facilities and specialist staff

-• The Great Trent Bake Off where 40 children from Sawley Junior School and Risley Primary School work with our Food and Nutrition specialists in designing and baking cupcakes in our modern Food and Nutrition suite;
+• The Great Trent Bake Off where 40 children from Sawley Junior School and Risley Primary School work with our Food and Nutrition specialists on designing and baking cupcakes in our modern Food and Nutrition suite;

 Sports mentoring